AshamaneProject/AshamaneDependencyManager/README.md

 ### Install/Remove a Module

-Download ADM (Release link coming soon, integration to Ashamanecore soon), then you can retrieve & instal a module using a simple command
+ADM is integrated in AshamaneCore (you can find it at contrib/adm), just launch adm.bat, then you can retrieve & install a module following a simple three step wizard t

-You can also launch it as any other software without parameters, and a wizard will guide you throught the whole process
+You can also use a single command

 #### Install
 ```
-   ./adm AshamaneProject/CustomScriptModule add [AshamaneCore root directory]
+   dotnet AshamaneDependencyManager.dll AshamaneProject/CustomScriptModule add [AshamaneCore root directory]
 ```

 #### Remove
 ```
-   ./adm AshamaneProject/CustomScriptModule remove [AshamaneCore root directory]
+   dotnet AshamaneDependencyManager.dll AshamaneProject/CustomScriptModule remove [AshamaneCore root directory]
 ```

 If no core directory provided, adm expect to be run from AshamaneCore/Contrib/adm